dejanu/killercoda_deal/kubernetes_course/k8s_kubelet/step2.md

     What state you desire for the object
 ```

 Delete the pod, and recreate it as a **static** pod on the control-plane node.
-Static pods always have a `-${NODENAME}` appended to their name, indicating which node controls the static pod.
+Try deleting the pod again, what happens?

 ```yaml
 apiVersion: v1